proapis-cloud/proapis-php/README.md

 ```

 ## Catching Exceptions
 The API client throws several exceptions based on the errors that encountered.
-Here is now to catch the exceptions and act appropriately:
+Here is how to catch the exceptions and act appropriately:

 ```php
 use Proapis\Services\GoogleSerps;